Harvey Weinstein sexual abuse cases: Weinstein's response

 In response to The New York Times report in 2017, Weinstein said: "I appreciate the way I've behaved with colleagues in the past has caused a lot of pain, and I sincerely apologize for it."
 He said he was due to take a sabbatical and was working with therapists to "deal with this issue head on".
 His consulting lawyer, Lisa Bloom, described him as "an old dinosaur learning new ways".
 Bloom was criticized for her handling of Weinstein's defense and ended her involvement for Weinstein on October 7, 2017.
 Two days later, Weinstein hired public relations company Sitrick and Company, which specializes in crisis PR; they dropped Weinstein as a client on April 3, 2018.
 Weinstein's attorney Charles Harder, who was then known for filing the suit that bankrupted Gawker, said his client would be suing The New York Times, but by October 15, 2017, Harder was no longer working for Weinstein.

 In response to the report in The New Yorker, a spokesperson for Weinstein said:

 Any allegations of non-consensual sex are unequivocally denied by Mr. Weinstein.
 Mr. Weinstein has further confirmed that there were never any acts of retaliation against any women for refusing his advances ...
 Mr. Weinstein has begun counseling, has listened to the community and is pursuing a better path.
 Mr. Weinstein is hoping that if he makes enough progress, he will be given a second chance.

 Subsequent reports and accusations of rape were likewise met with the response that "any allegations of nonconsensual sex are unequivocally denied by Mr. Weinstein."

 On January 30, 2018, Weinstein's attorney released private emails from Ben Affleck and Jill Messick, Rose McGowan's former manager, that both contradicted McGowan's version of the incident.
-On February 7, 2018, Messick committed suicide.
 Both the released emails and McGowan's own accusations against Messick led to increased negative public and media attention towards Messick, including cyberbullying.
-Messick's family blamed Weinstein, McGowan, the media and the public for her death.
+On February 7, 2018, Messick committed suicide; her family blamed Weinstein, McGowan, the media and the public for her death.